Skip to content

 Tuscan Ribollita Soup Recipe

-All fall and winter long we eat soup easily at least once a week.
-If you are looking for some awesome ideas then check out my chicken and wild rice or mulligan stew.
+We eat soup at least once a week through the fall and winter.
+If you love it as much as we do, check out my chicken and wild rice or mulligan stew.

 Ribollita

-It’s indigenous to the Tuscany region in Italy, which is on the west coast of the country and up towards the top.
-It was really a peasant recipe as it utilizes crusty leftover bread and leftover minestrone soup.
-The term Ribolitta literally means re-boiled, and this recipe in its origin uses up everything in the kitchen, so nothing goes to waste.
+Ribollita is indigenous to the Tuscany region in Italy, on the country’s west coast and up towards the top.
+It was a peasant recipe utilizing crusty leftover bread and minestrone.
+The term ribollita means re-boiled, and this recipe, in its origin, uses up everything in the kitchen, so nothing goes to waste.

-Once the soup is finished, classically it would be placed in a terra cotta pot along with the crusty bread and a lid, and it would sit for 15-20 minutes so that the bread would soak up all of the soup and it would become like a gruel.
+Once the ribollita soup is finished, it is classically placed in a terra cotta pot with crusty bread and a lid.
+It sits for 15-20 minutes so that the bread soaks up all of the soup, making it thicker, resembling gruel.

 soaking cannellini beans in water

-The next day, drain them and slowly cook them in water with a fresh sprig of rosemary over low to medium heat for 30 to 35 minutes or until tender.
+The next day, drain the beans and add them to a pot covered with fresh water 4 to 5 inches over them, along with a rosemary sprig, and cook over low to medium heat for 30 to 35 minutes or until tender.
+This can take up to 1 hour.

 cooking soaked cannellini beans in water in a pot

-Once they are cooked, puree about half of the number of beans with some of the water they are cooked in until smooth and set aside.
+Once they are cooked, strain them, reserving some of the water, and puree about half of the beans with some of the water they were cooked in until smooth and set aside.
+You can keep the whole beans in some of the warm cooking liquid, but they must be strained before adding to the soup.

 blending cooked beans in a blender